data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 **James:**

 Yeah so it depends on... this - I mean yeah, short answer yes you can use Dask to train reinforcement learning models.
-So there's a package that Hugo will talk about called DaskML that we'll see in the next notebook, for distributing machine learning, that parallelizes and and distributes some existing models using Dask.
+So there's a package that Hugo will talk about called Dask-ML that we'll see in the next notebook, for distributing machine learning, that parallelizes and and distributes some existing models using Dask.
 So for instance things like random forces - forest inside scikit learn... so - so yes you can use Dask to do distributed training for models.
-I'm not actually sure if DaskML implements any reinforcement learning models in particular, but that is certainly something that - that can be done.
+I'm not actually sure if Dask-ML implements any reinforcement learning models in particular, but that is certainly something that - that can be done.

 **Hugo:**